az-digitalag/group-website/content/post/2020-05-08-ardn-hackathon.md

 One of our goals during the hackathon week was to improve some of [our TERRA REF BrAPI endpoints](https://github.com/terraref/brapi/) to be more easily translatable to the ACE format, which we are continuing to do as we move forward.
 This communication between the BrAPI and AgMIP communities will help inform future extensions of BrAPI to support more detailed geospatial, time series, and agronomic management data required by the agricultural modeling and high throughput phenotyping communities.

-Our larger goal is to enable interoperability among datasets that adhere to one or more data and metadata format conventions.
+Our larger goal is to enable greater interoperability among datasets that adhere to one or more data and metadata format conventions.
-By the conclusion of the ARDN project, our group will have enabled any BrAPI-compliant data source with the necessary minimum metadata to be easily converted to the ACE format.
+By the conclusion of the ARDN project, our group intends to make it possible for those BrAPI-compliant data sources, which have the relevant data and required minimum metadata, to be able to be easily converted to the ACE format.
 Similarly, there should be a clear path for translating data annotated with Ecological Metadata Language into the ACE format.

 The diagram below illustrates our idea: